TitoMunozAbreu/Tareas_Programacion/src/SoccerLeague/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is a beginner activity which pass through out all the Java fundamental skills.
+This is a beginner activity which pass throughout all the Java fundamental skills.

 ## My process